 Medved PRCA Rodeo

 Medved Autoplex and the Douglas County Fair Board present a wild and exciting rodeo that features contestants from the Professional Rodeo Cowboys Association.
-Each performance will have Bareback Riding, Steer Wrestling, Saddle Bronc Riding, Tie-down Roping, Team Roping and conclude with the Bull Riding.
+Each performance will have Bareback Riding, Steer Wrestling, Saddle Bronc Riding, Tie-down Roping, Team Roping and conclude with Bull Riding.
 The rodeo will also host Barrel Racers from the Women’s Pro Rodeo Association.
 Come to the PRCA Rodeo and see the award winning horses and bulls perform and cheer on your favorite contestants.
-Daily contestant autograph sessions offered after each performance!
 At the Douglas County Fair, we spend quality time with our family in 8 second bursts.

 Patriot Rodeo: Join us as we honor our veterans and military men and women.
 Show your military ID (active or retired) and receive 1 free Rodeo Admission.
 Wear your Red, Show your support!